cooltesttry/Gomoku-O1/README.md

 # pyGomoku (Five in a Row)

 A **Python-based Gomoku (Five in a Row)** game with an MCTS-based AI.
-This project leverages **Tkinter** for the GUI, allowing you to play against an AI with selectable difficulty levels, switch languages on the fly, and experience additional features like undo, timers, and more.
+This Python project, created with ChatGPT o1 to explore the potential of o1 model, leverages **Tkinter** for the GUI, allowing you to play against an AI with selectable difficulty levels, switch languages on the fly, and experience additional features like undo, timers, and more.

 ![Gomoku Example Board (screenshot placeholder)](https://user-images.githubusercontent.com/xxx/placeholder.png)
 *Example placeholder image.
 You can replace with an actual screenshot if desired.*